2i2c-org/2i2c-org.github.io/content/blog/2025/jetstream2-persistent-hub/index.md

 ## Jetstream2 Kubernetes support stack

-Jetstream2 is a few super computers that are part of the [ACCESS cyberinfrastructure](https://access-ci.org/).
+Jetstream2 is a collection of supercomputers that are part of the [ACCESS cyberinfrastructure](https://access-ci.org/).
 This ACCESS infrastructure groups together super computers like Jetstream2 (but not limited to it), into a mesh that creates the impression of a single, virtual system that scientists can openly access and interactively use.

 It offers Infrastructure as a Service (IaaS), that allows users to deploy VMs and manage environments dynamically.
 And the piece that enables this Infrastructure as a Service feature is OpenStack.